 Portovenere is a charming village that sits on the point connecting the spectacular Cinque Terre to the inspirational Gulf of the Poets.
 From Portovenere, a UNESCO World Heritage Site, it is easy to visit nearby attractions such as the Cinque Terre, Portofino, Lerici and Tuscany – by boat, car or train.

-Grand Hotel Portovenere sits right in front of the harbor where ferry boats run daily to the villages of the Cinque Terre.
+Our 5-star Grand Hotel Portovenere sits right in front of the harbor where ferry boats run daily to the villages of the Cinque Terre.
 Each village has a train station making travel between the towns quick and easy.
 You can reach La Spezia Train Station either with our hotel’s transfer service, or by car.
 Our hotel offers you parking right in the center of Portovenere, for a stress-free vacation and easy way to explore the Italian Riviera!

 Within 5 Minutes